toucansites/t-doc-template-demo/contents/[home]/[01]getting-started/03-how-to-use/index.md

 ## How to regenerate the site

 Toucan has a built-in `watch` command that makes the generation process easy.
 It keeps an eye on changes in the source directory and automatically rebuilds your site whenever you make edits.

 Run this command in a terminal window:

+@CodeWithCopy {

    ```sh
    toucan watch
    ```

+}

 In a separate terminal window, run this command:

+@CodeWithCopy {

    ```sh
    toucan serve
    ```

+}

 The `toucan serve` command starts the local development server.

 When making changes, make sure you have `toucan watch` and `toucan serve` commands running in two separate terminal windows for easy and automatic regeneration.